Dvergar/awesome-haxe-gamedev/README.md

 # Networking
-Those are here mostly for study purpose as it hasn't been maintained for a while.

 Library | Doc | Description
 ------- |:---:| -----------
 [Anette](https://github.com/Dvergar/Anette) | Yes | Simple haxe network library (no UDP)